linroger/Wealth-of-Nations/Advanced Investments/Lecture 2- Asset Allocation with Multiple Risky Assets.md

 In several ways,    these portfolio weights have desirable attributes.
 There are no huge outliers asking for huge amounts of leverage (portfolio weights in excess of 1.0) or short positions (portfolio weights $<0$ ) that portfolio managers are often reluctant to take.
 As we saw in Figure 2.7,    this can be very different for optimal weights without shrinkage when a relatively short estimation window of 10 years is used to estimate the inputs for the optimal portfolio weight formula (that make the calculation of the optimal weights far more cumbersome).
 One way to fix this problem (for a manager who is reluctant to take on leverage and short positions) is to impose additional constraints on the meanvariance optimization problem.
 But the risk parity strategy delivers moderate weights without having to impose such constraints.

 Figure 2.9 also highlights one property that has generated criticism of the risk parity approach: its heavy loading on bonds.
-As the figure shows,    the three bond asset classes,    U.S. Treasury bonds,    international bonds,    and corporate bonds account for a large share of the total portfolio.
+As the figure shows,    the three bond asset classes,    U.S. Treasury bonds,    international bonds,    and [[Class Notes 2 – Corporate Bond Contracts|Corporate Bonds]] account for a large share of the total portfolio.
 The concern is that the strategy has benefitted from the secular decline in interest rates (which lead to high returns for holders of long-term bonds) that took place during the past decades.
 The performance of a strategy with a high bond exposure in the future may look much less appealing.

 Another problem that is useful to keep in mind concerns the initial menu of asset classes.
 The mean-variance optimization approach that takes into account correlations is not as sensitive to the selection of the asset class menu than the risky parity approach.
 For example,    if we add another asset class to the menu that is very similar in terms of mean return and highly correlated with an asset class that we already have in the menu,    the mean-variance optimal portfolio will tend to reduce the share of the one we already have in the menu and give some of this share to the new asset class,    leaving other asset classes largely unaffected.